Tuesday, April 10, 2018

 "He began as a shipyard slave.
 He killed to win his freedom.
 And rose to become seafaring master of a trading empire that reached from ancient Tyre, across the teeming Mediterranean world, to the magnificent city of Carthage, ruled by Baal, a deify served by human sacrifice.
 Now, in a monumental saga of adventure and sensual pagan pleasures--a story as vast and exotic as SHOGUN--the Swordsman voyages across uncharted seas to the strange unknown land of the Maya...where he is greeted as a golden god from the sea."

-Every aspect of Feck's painting is impressive: the beautifully sculpted figures standing majestically on the prow; the sleek vessel and its reflection on the glassy surface of the water; the teals with their fluttering wings; the towering landmass looming ominously in the background; the analogous color scheme with its gradations of light and tone; and finally, the clean painterly brushwork bolstering everything that's depicted.
+Every aspect of Feck's painting is impressive: the beautifully sculpted figures standing majestically on the prow; the sleek vessel and its reflection on the glassy surface of the water; the teals with their fluttering wings; the towering landmass looming ominously in the background (could it be a volcano?); the analogous color scheme with its gradations of light and tone; and finally, the clean painterly brushwork bolstering everything that is depicted.

 Feck's vivid scene harks back to the Captain Sinbad movies I loved as a child.
-Sinbad was my hero back then, still is-- a man capable of slaying dragons and winning the hand of every girl he met.
+Sinbad was my hero back then, and still is; a man capable of slaying monsters and winning the hand of every woman he met.
 The ultimate swashbuckler!
-I wanted to live like him too and travel to exotic destinations-- I mean, what boy wouldn't!
-As for The Swordsman, well, the same thing goes-- I mean, who wouldn't want to be THAT GUY, on THAT SHIP, with THOSE WOMEN.
+I wanted to live like Sinbad too and travel to exotic destinations.
+I mean, what boy wouldn't!
+As for Feck's The Swordsman, well, the same thing goes--I mean, who wouldn't want to be THAT GUY, on THAT SHIP, with THOSE WOMEN!

-LOU FECK was a talented artist who could be relied upon to deliver smart, realistic, sometimes brilliant images, for practically every genre application that there was in publishing.
-During the last ten years of his life he was almost unrivaled by any other book cover illustrator for sheer output and perhaps diversity of subject.
-The only area besides horror that he didn't lavish enough attention on was sword & sorcery, though he seemed to be poised to move in that direction before his sudden passing.
+LOU FECK was a talented artist who every editor could rely upon to deliver smart, realistic, and sometimes brilliant images, and for practically every genre application that there was in publishing.
+During the last ten years of his life he was almost unrivaled by any other book cover illustrator for sheer output and perhaps even diversity of subject.
+The only area besides horror that he didn't lavish enough attention on was sword & sorcery and fantasy, though he seemed poised to move strongly in that direction before his sudden passing.
 Alas, it was just not meant to be.

 But wait!

-If, Feck had already embraced sword & sorcery with his Kull painting, is there any chance that there could be additional covers by him in that genre that have since gone uncredited?
+If Feck had already embraced sword & sorcery with his masterful Kull painting, is there a chance that there could be additional covers by him in that genre that have gone uncredited?

 In a future post tentatively titled, LOU FECK AND THE MYSTERY OF ZORIN, I'll be examining the circumstances surrounding three dubious covers that surfaced in 1981.
-If you're a fan of Robert E. Howard's character Conan the Barbarian you may find it to be of interest.
+If you're a scholar or even just a fan of Robert E. Howard's famed character Conan the Barbarian you may find it of interest.

 [Originally published in 2012.
 Revised, April, 2018, © Jeffersen]